Corona Virus/COVID19 update

 As Humanist Ceremonies are personal and detailed and for me to create a ceremony usually involves a 1-2 hour meeting.
 I am no longer offering home visits until the worst of the outbreak is over.
 It’s just not worth the potential of unknowingly bringing the virus into your home.
 Instead we can meet remotely, either by phone or video link such as Skype.
 We will then work together to create the ceremony via email, phone or again video link.

 If you have any questions at all please do not hesitate to contact me

 A funeral should help family and friends express and share their sadness.
-It may be the last opportunity to be together to focus their thoughts on the person who has died.
+It should focus their thoughts on the person who has died.
+And usually, it celebrates their life too.
 The ceremony deserves to be remembered as an occasion that uniquely and affectionately honours that person’s life.
 It should capture the essence of their personality.

-The order of service will generally consist of some introductory words, often including some thoughts on life and death.
+There will usually be some introductory words, often including some thoughts on life and death.
 There will be a tribute either from the celebrant or from a member of the family or a friend.
-It is usual for there to be a reading or some poetry and there will generally be a time for reflection or quiet thought.
-The committal will follow and the service will end with some closing words.
+It is usual for there to be a reading or some poetry.
+There will generally be a time for reflection or quiet thought.
+The farewell (the committal) will follow and the service will end with some closing words.

 If you’d like to learn more about funerals, follow these links: